turingschool/front-end-curriculum/projects/module-1/check-yo-self-group.md

 This type of layout is known as a *Masonry layout*.
 This layout refers to when items of uneven size are laid out in a way where there are no uneven gaps.
 Due to this scenario, this is *NOT* good case for using `grid`.
 This is because we can't define where each card is going to be in the layout.
 There are a number of solutions to building this type of layout.

+## Check-Ins

+- By Check-In 1, teams should be through Iteration 0.
+Desktop UI should look good, but maybe not perfected yet.
+- By Check-In 2, teams should be through Iteration 1 and working on Iteration 2.
+Desktop UI should be polished and media queries should look good, but maybe not perfected yet.

 ## Submission Details

-In your final PR, tag your Project Manager.
+In your final PR, request a review from your Project Manager.
 Also, make sure that the link to your GitHub Pages site is in the body of that PR.

 ### Layout Comps